Dean Ween Group

 For more than 30 years, Dean Ween has been best known as the guitar-slinging partner of Gene Ween in the international cult band Ween.
 Dean and Gene formed Ween as middle-school students in 1984 and released nine studio albums (five on Elektra Records) and six live albums before going on hiatus in 2012.
-The group reunited in 2016 and plans to continue performing live.
-The Dean Ween Group includes touring Ween members Claude Coleman Jr., Dave Dreiwitz, and Glenn McClelland as well as Bill Fowler formed about two years ago as a way for The Deaner to get back into live performance.
+The group reunited in 2016 and have been regularly performing live since.

 MARCH 24 sat Cincinnati Ballroom at the Taft

 MARCH 28 wed New Haven Ballroom at Outer Space

 MARCH 30 fri Philadelphia Theater of Living Arts